supervisorphp/supervisor/README.md

 ## Notice

-If using PHP XML-RPC extension to parse responses (which is marked as *EXPERIMENTAL*).
+If you use PHP XML-RPC extension to parse responses (which is marked as *EXPERIMENTAL*).
 This can cause issues when you are trying to read/tail log of a PROCESS.
 Make sure you clean your log messages.
 The only information I found about this is a [comment](http://www.php.net/function.xmlrpc-decode#44213).

-You will also have to make sure that you always call the functions with correct parameters. `ZendConnector` will trigger an error when incorrect parameters are passed.
+You will also have to make sure that you always call the functions with correct parameters. `Zend` connector will trigger an error when incorrect parameters are passed.
 See [this](https://github.com/zendframework/zf2/issues/6455) issue for details.
 (Probably this won't change in near future based on my inspections of the code.)
 Other connectors will throw a `SupervisorException`.

 ## Bundles